-How to use candles and fire safely within your home:
+How to adhere to fire safety within the home:

 - Ensure you have working smoke alarms and carbon monoxide detectors installed.

 - If you have a real Christmas tree at home, water it daily, and keep it away from heat sources.

-- Use a secure, manufacturer recommended screen in front of your fireplace.
+- Use a secure, manufacturer-recommended fire screen in front of your fireplace.

 - Have your chimney cleaned and inspected at least once a year.